joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/11/realestate/jamila-norman-homegrown-urban-farming.html?searchResultPosition=7

 **How Ukraine Won the War to Keep the Lights On**\
 `Russia was determined to break Ukrainians’ will by plunging them into cold and darkness.
-But the long winter is almost over.`\
+Its failure, in the face of Ukrainian resilience, offers lessons as winter has released its icy grip.`\
 https://nytimes.com/2023/04/11/world/europe/ukraine-war-infrastructure.html?searchResultPosition=8

 **At Home With Jamila Norman**\